Jeswin-8802/tic-tac-toe/README.md

  The classic Tic Tac Toe game written in JavaScript

 ## For those of you new to Tic Tac Toe
  Tic-Tac-Toe is a two-player game in which the players fill up nine empty rectangles in a table with either an `X` or an `O` when it is their turn.
-Once someone succeeds to line up their sign vertically or horizontally without an interruption, that player wins.
+Once someone succeeds to line up their sign vertically, horizontally or diagonally without an interruption, that player wins.

 ### *How to Play*
  Click anywhere on the `3 x 3` grid to start playing by setting the cell in the grid to either `X` or `O`.
-The game end when the conditions given above are reached.
+The game ends when the conditions given above are reached.

  There is a multiplayer option as well as an option to play against the computer (*I bet you will find it very difficult to beat it* 🙂).